Skip to Content

 What Is Cerebral Palsy?

-What are the Causes of Cerebral Palsy at Birth?
+What Are the Causes of Cerebral Palsy at Birth?

 This disorder is often caused by: